InstituteOfAnalyticsUSA/Python-and-Pandas-for-Data-Science-Productivity/README.md

 * Presentation 5 - ............................................- Dictionary and Computing functions inside a dictionary (Original Date: 14 Mar 2022)

-I will be adding jupyter notebook later.
+I will be adding corresponding jupyter notebooks later.